How can I keep my baby warm in a sling now it’s getting colder?

 Snowsuits and pramsuits are best avoided when babywearing.
 That big puffy garment makes it hard to tell how warm they actually are and they’re more likely to overheat.
-Remember it’s hard to get your sling or carrier fitting accurately, tightly and safely around a baby who wearing a big puffy suit.
+Remember it’s harder to get your sling or carrier fitting accurately, tightly and safely around a baby who is wearing a big puffy suit.

-This is especially critical with very young babies: if the sling is not snug and safe then baby’s posture and airways may not be supported and protected.
-As per the advice about car seats – slings need to fit snuggly around your baby’s body, not their clothing.
-For a comfortable fit, slings need to hug the contours of your body too – another good reason to wear baby under your outdoor clothes.
+This is especially critical with very young babies: if the sling is not snug and safe then baby’s posture and airways may not be adequately supported and protected.
+As per advice relating to car seats – slings need to fit snugly around your baby’s body, not their clothing.
+For a comfortable fit, slings need to hug the contours of your body too – another good reason to wear young babies inside your outdoor clothing.

 However, if you’re wearing a bigger baby or toddler, especially if they’re alternating between splashing in muddy puddles and being carried, wearing them over your coat might be a more sensible solution.
 You’ll keep each other warm so you’re unlikely to need arctic wear, but woollen jumpers and thin coats (think layers, not bulk) for you both if you’re off to a muddy park may be a good idea.
 A pair of tights under trousers will stop their legs getting too chilly.

 Choose a lightweight sling to wear under your coat.
 You don’t need a special warm ‘winter’ sling or carrier.
 In fact, if I’m going to be wearing a heavy coat and a rucksack, as well as my toddler, I usually reach for a lightweight carrier like a Connecta Toddler or Baby Carrier.